stax76/awesome-mpv/README.md

 - [fuzzydir](https://github.com/sibwaf/mpv-scripts) - Allows using wildcards for `sub-file-paths` and `audio-file-paths`.
 - [separator](https://github.com/pvpscript/mpv-separator) - Copy or move video files you wanna keep.
 - [open-in-explorer](https://gist.github.com/Sneakpeakcss/05a97d509b8be67a6f11400b0bee54ab) - Shows the currently playing file in Windows File Explorer.
+- [open-dir](https://github.com/ayghub/open-dir) - Opens the path of the current file in Windows File Explorer.

 ## On Screen Controller